Becoming a Volunteer

 If you would like to become a volunteer with the Correctional Service of Canada, your first step is to contact the correctional institution or parole office nearest you.
 You will find the addresses of all institutions and parole offices in the Regions and Facilities section of this site.
 When you contact the institution/facility, you will be directed to the appropriate staff member responsible for volunteers and volunteer activities.
 If you are interested in volunteering in a faith-based volunteer project, please refer to the Chaplaincy section.

 Before becoming a volunteer, you will be interviewed to ensure your suitability for volunteering in a correctional setting.
 A criminal records check will be conducted and fingerprints taken.
 All information obtained about you is kept confidential and is used only to decide whether your application should be approved.
+You will also need to fill out an application form to give to the institution:

 All volunteer applicants, including one-time volunteers such as members of church choirs, guest speakers and holiday project workers, are screened.
 The name, address, date of birth and social insurance number of each volunteer participant must be submitted to correctional authorities at least one week in advance of the volunteer activity taking place.